Tax Managed Strategy 8

-In terms of a general overview, a pension benefit is calculated by dividing the individual’s earnings, by the contributory period multiplied by the benefit rate, which is 25 per cent.
+In terms of a general overview, a pension benefit is calculated by dividing the individual’s earnings, by the contributory period multiplied by the benefit rate, which is 25%.
 Starting in 2019, CPP was enhanced, meaning for those years with higher contributions, there’ll be higher future benefits.
-As a result, CPP will grow to replace 33 per cent of an individual’s earnings after 2019.
-The QPP also enacted a similar enhancement (called the additional plan) in 2019, where additional contributions will replace 33 per cent of earnings.
+As a result, CPP will grow to replace 33% of an individual’s earnings after 2019.
+The QPP also enacted a similar enhancement (called the additional plan) in 2019, where additional contributions will replace 33% of earnings.

 Earnings are adjusted to bring them in line with the growth in wages over the years.
 There’s also a dropout period allowed for years where you reported low earnings.
-Under CPP, up to eight of your lowest earnings years (17 per cent of the contributory period) are automatically removed from the calculation for a retirement pension.
+Under CPP, up to eight of your lowest earnings years (17% of the contributory period) are automatically removed from the calculation for a retirement pension.
 This dropout is in addition to the child-rearing dropout provision.

 QPP offers a similar dropout provision to CPP.
-Up to 15 per cent of the contribution period can be removed from the benefit calculation where earnings were lowest.
+Up to 15% of the contribution period can be removed from the benefit calculation where earnings were lowest.
 Other exclusions include months where an individual received a CPP/QPP disability pension, an unreduced income replacement indemnity, or family benefits paid by the Canadian federal or Quebec governments for a child under seven years old.
+Starting in 2024, low earnings years from age 65 and up to age 72, will not be included in determining your QPP amount if you are deferring receipt of QPP.

 The CPP/QPP death benefit consists of a lump-sum payment of up to $2,500² and a survivor’s benefit.
 However, if a spouse is already receiving a CPP retirement benefit, the maximum monthly amount (retirement plus survivor benefit) can’t exceed the maximum retirement benefit and is adjusted based on the surviving spouse’s age.
 This rule will apply for QPP when the surviving spouse is 65 or older.
 When the surviving spouse is under 65, it’s possible for the combined benefit to exceed the maximum retirement benefit.